 Sand and bags are available

-at the following locations (resident will need to bring a shovel):
+at the following locations (Residents need to bring a shovel):

 - Maintenance Service Center -3500 Robertson Park Road